VanWeapon/ChapterMaster/test_framework/HowToUse.md

     - AHK native method
         - In the file explorer, right-click your test case .ahk file and select "Run Script" (should be first option)
         - Better for running tests if you're not editing them
+    - Results are stored in `test_framework/tests/results` and should be sorted by date
+    - Errors caught by the test framework are stored in `test_framework/tests/logs/error_log.txt` which includes both game crashes and errors with the .ahk tests themselves

+5. **Running all tests as a Suite**
+    - Alongside CMTestingFramework.ahk should be a file **RunAllTests.ahk**.
+Running this file using the method above will execute all test files in the `tests` folder whose filenames start with "Test"
+    - Proper stats on test suite pass/fail/error are wip

 ## Creating a Basic Test Case